pvamos/terraform-aws/exercise-1/README.md

 ## Improvement Possibilities

 - Use AWS Secrets Manager or Hashicorp Vault to store/manage AWS credentials
-- Check if the provided VPC CIDR block and subnet sizes and numnbers are valid
+- Check if the provided VPC CIDR block and subnet sizes and numbers are valid
 - Check if the subnets all fit into the VPC CIDR block specified.

 ## Example Output